jamesb93/reconstruction_error/dscrape.md

 Right now, the piece feels like it could also exist in a large speaker setting as a stereo or 3 channel piece diffused over a complex array of speakers and that whole avenue feels mostly unexplored.

+## 18/10/19

+IDEA: create a series of 'filler' works which use a unifying technique over a number of clusters.
+There are several groups which appeal to my sensibility of ordering and arranging a single stream of samples.
+Largely, the other works so far (pitched, danceabilityone, three-ideas) work with heavy layering, but something that attracted me to the sample set in the first place was the natural success of stringing together the audio files.